 It is recommended that only Kice supplied replacement parts be used.
 These parts carry a standard Kice warranty.

 When ordering solenoids for ASCO solenoid operators or valves, order the number stamped on the solenoid.
 Also, specify voltage and frequency.
-When ordering a replacement solid-state electronic controller, refer to the Filter Maintenance and Service section, or by specifying the total number of outputs on the controller you are replacing.
+When ordering a replacement electronic controller, refer to the Filter Maintenance and Service section.